-- 30. The use permit for live-entertainment is for indoor events only and prohibits the use of the site for outdoor performances. - 31.
-The use permit prohibits live entertainment from being scheduled with multiple events on the site simultaneously that would exceed available on-site parking within each phase (351 spaces, 475 spaces and 743 spaces). - 32.
-Events are limited to 5pm-10pm weekdays, and 7am to 10pm on weekends and holidays. - 33.
-When school is in session, events are restricted in size to the remaining available parking to assure adequate on-site parking within each phase (124 spaces in phase I, 150 spaces in phase II), when other businesses are added within phase III, events shall be restricted to the remaining available parking after all on-site parking requirements are met. - 34.
-The school shall be limited in size to no more than 400 students on site at the same time within one school day. - 35.
-Any intensification of the site beyond what is approved within this request will require a new application for both use permits. - 36.
+- 24. A security plan is required for this request. - 25.
+On-site security is required during school hours and during all events. - 26.
+The use permit for live-entertainment is for indoor events only and prohibits the use of the site for outdoor performances. - 27.
+The use permit prohibits live entertainment from being scheduled with multiple events on the site simultaneously that would exceed available on-site parking within each phase (351 spaces, 475 spaces and 743 spaces). - 28.
+Events are limited to 5pm-10pm weekdays, and 7am to 10pm on weekends and holidays. - 29.
+When school is in session, events are restricted in size to the remaining available parking to assure adequate on-site parking within each phase (124 spaces in phase I, 150 spaces in phase II), when other businesses are added within phase III, events shall be restricted to the remaining available parking after all on-site parking requirements are met.

+30. The school shall be limited in size to no more than 400 students on site within one school day.
+31. Any intensification of the site beyond what is approved within this request will require a new application for both use permits.
 If there are any complaints arising from the use permit that are verified by a consensus of the complaining party and the City Attorney's office, the use permit will be reviewed by city staff to determine the need for a public hearing to re-evaluate the appropriateness of the use permit.